 Danube cruises are the perfect way to explore one of the Europe's most iconic rivers, the beauty of which was famously honoured by the Austrian composer Strauss when he wrote his celebrated waltz The Blue Danube in 1866.
 As well as Austria, the river passes through Germany, Slovakia, Hungary, Croatia, Serbia, Bulgaria, Moldova, Ukraine and Romania, beginning its 1,770-mile journey in Germany’s Black Forest, in the town of Donaueschingen, where the Brigach and Breg Rivers meet.
 From there, it flows east through Central and Eastern Europe, taking in a number of memorable capitals, before emptying into the Black Sea after passing through the Danube Delta.

 Danube cruises vary and often explore different areas of the river and there’s a large number cities which feature on different itineraries, but the two cities which feature most regularly are two of Europe's most celebrated and popular capitals, Austria’s historic Vienna and Budapest in Hungary.

 A mainstay of Danube cruises, Vienna is famous for its baroque architecture and a tour of its historic centre is a river cruise excursion must.
-This World Heritage Site is home to such memorable buildings as the celebrated Opera House, Hofburg Palace, the Town Hall and the truly spectacular St Stephan’s Cathedral.
+This UNESCO World Heritage Site is home to such memorable buildings as the celebrated Opera House, Hofburg Palace, the Town Hall and the truly spectacular St Stephan’s Cathedral.
 A little out of the city is Schonbrunn Palace, a popular attraction where you can explore 40 fascinating rooms once populated by the legendary Habsburgs, as well as some of the most beautiful and expertly landscaped gardens in Europe.

 Elsewhere on the Danube...

 The Danube passes through or close by many other countries and cities on its journey, but one key city close to its point of origin is Bavaria’s capital Munich, where you’ll be able to explore the city’s key highlights such as the Olympic stadium and Nymphenburg Palace.
 You’ll also be able to discover Serbia’s beautiful capital Belgrade, Germany’s Passau - where the Inn and Ilz Rivers join the Danube, scenic Melk, home to a charming Benedictine abbey and Regensburg, one of the best preserved medieval cities in Europe.